The #1 Misconception About Tinnitus Treatment

 - Hormonal changes

-Managing Tinnitus Triggers
+Managing Loud Tinnitus

 Prescription medications can also help dampen the migraine reaction.
 In our clinical trials, we've discovered that certain migraine medications can significantly improve tinnitus severity.
 We offer these same medications in NeuroMed's tinnitus protocols.